Dasharo/docs/docs/variants/protectli_vp2420/building-manual.md

     git submodule update --init --checkout
     ```

-1. Obtain the Protectli blobs package:
+1. Obtain the Protectli blobs package (only v1.1.0 or older):

     > Replace `<PROTECTLI_BLOBS_REPO>` with a a proper path to the repository
     > in a form of: `git@repo-path.git`.
 You should checkout to the same tag as